Rooted in Pride, Driven by Passion: FC Romania

 Youth Development: A Key to the Future

 One of Ionut’s key ambitions for the future of FC Romania is to develop a strong youth academy.
-“We’ve already made strides with our FC Romania Academy project, which involves four youth teams,” Ionut says.
+“We’ve already made strides with our FC Romania Academy project, which also involves four Romanian children’s academies,” Ionut says.
 “Developing young talent is crucial not just for the team’s future but for sustaining the club as a whole.”

 With his UEFA Football Licence in hand, Ionut feels more prepared than ever to implement the systems needed to nurture young players.
 “The UEFA licence has been transformative for me,” he says.
 “It’s given me new ideas on how to structure the club and develop young talent, both technically and mentally.”